chadcwilliams/EEG-GAN_CognitiveScience2023/README.md

 - Now that we had all .mat files in one place, we used the ```extractERP.m``` file to extract and concatenate trial-by-trial data for each participant.
 This results in a file ```ganTrialERP.csv``` (now housed in <b>Data</b> -> <b>Full Datasets</b>).
 - We then downsampled the EEG data within this file to be 100 datapoints rather than 600 and named this new file ```ganTrialERP_len100.csv```.
 The script for this is actually absent from the repository, but used simple linear downsampling.
 - TODO: The ```extractERP.m``` is the electrode version, replace with normal version.
+- TODO: The ganTrialERP.csv dataset is actually too large for GitHub, so host otherwise and say so...

+<b>Step 3: Split data into training, validation, and test sets </b>
+- We now have all participant trial-by-trial data in a csv file, but we want to split the data into a training set and a non-training set (which will be again split into a validation and test set in the next step).
+- ```gansEEG_ExtractSampleSizeData.py``` (in the <b>Data</b> folder) first removed 400 participants (to later be split equally into validation and test sets).
+The resulting file is named ```gansTrialERP_len100_TestValidationData.csv``` and can be found within the <b>Data -> Validation and Test Datasets</b> folder.
+With the remaining 100 participants, it creates a series of new datasets with different sample sizes.
+This script actually splits the data into sample sizes of 5 to 100 in steps of 5, but only seven of these were used in the manuscript (5, 10, 15, 20, 30, 60, 100).
+It creates five sets of data for each sample size.
+These files can be found in the <b>Data -> Training Datasets</b> folder.